ChengW1215/ChengW1215.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Chemical Engineering and Technology, Zhejiang University of Technology, 2024
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Chemical Engineering and Technology, Qingdao University of Science and Technology, 2021

-Work experience
+Intership experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+* Jul.2021 – Aug.2021 : Research and Development Intern
+  * CHAMBROAD PETROCHEMICALS COMPANY
+  * Location: Binzhou, China
+  * Task Description: According to the requirements of the department, designed a catalyst for industrial gasoline production.

+* Oct.2020 – Nov.2020 : Production Intern
+  * SINOPEC QILU PETROCHEMICAL COMPANY
+  * Location: Zibo, China
+  * Task Description: Design the tower in the process according to the requirements of the department.

 * Summer 2015: Research Assistant
   * Github University